MicrosoftDocs/azure-docs/articles/storage/storage-dotnet-how-to-use-blobs.md

 > [AZURE.TIP] **List blobs with Microsoft Azure Storage Explorer**
 >
-> Microsoft Azure Storage Explorer enables you to visually manage your blob containers and blobs, including the ability to [list the blobs in a container](../vs-azure-tools-storage-explorer-blobs.md#view-a-blob-containers-contents).
+> Microsoft Azure Storage Explorer enables you to visually manage your blob containers and blobs, including the ability to [view a list of blobs in a container](../vs-azure-tools-storage-explorer-blobs.md#view-a-blob-containers-contents).

 To list the blobs in a container, first get a container reference.
 You can then use the container's **ListBlobs** method to retrieve the blobs and/or directories